 Due to the pandemic, many credit-card issuers have introduced new offers to keep cardholders happy (and to entice them not to drop cards that may carry hefty annual fees) while they are in lockdown at home.

 The cardinal rule here, of course, is to never spend more with a credit card than if you had just used a debit card or cash, or buy things you wouldn’t have bought otherwise.
 Especially in this volatile economy, it’s important to be responsible with your finances.

 Depending on which card you have, it pays to familiarize yourself with the perks you’ll find most valuable.
 They might save you a considerable amount of money.
 With that in mind, here are some of our favorite perks among those that many of the most popular cards on the market offer.

 Several cards are offering discounts to everyone stuck at home looking for their next binge watch.

-For example, the American Express Platinum card is currently offering a $20 credit for some streaming services and another $20 credit for wireless services through December 31.
+For example, The Platinum Card® from American Express is offering up to a $20 monthly credit for select U.S. streaming services and another up to $20 monthly credit for U.S. wireless services through December 31, 2020.
 These subscriptions include Netflix, Hulu, Apple Music, Spotify and more.

 Price protection is a rare but coveted perk, especially for frequent online shoppers.
 It’s an insurance against price fluctuations on your purchases.
 In other words, if the price of an item you just bought drops, your credit card’s issuer will refund you the difference in price, if you bought the item with that card.